 Labia minora is composed of two longitudinal skin folds that typically vary in size.
 Labial enlargement may be a simple normal variant, and most women have some degree of asymmetry.
 When the labia minora protrudes beyond the labia majora, it can lead to functional difficulties such as interference with sexual intercourse, local irritation, or discomfort with exercise and other daily activities.
 With form fitting fashion trends and bathing suits, the appearance of enlarged labia may cause embarrassment.
 Thus, many women seek labiaplasty surgery for functional or aesthetic concerns.

 Labiaplasty reduces the size of the labia minora to achieve improved comfort and aesthetics.
-Dr. Lisa Hwang customizes your surgery to your unique anatomy and personalized goals.
+As a female aesthetic plastic surgeon, Dr. Lisa Hwang customizes your surgery to your unique anatomy and personalized goals.
 At your consultation, she will discuss your needs in-depth and guide you through everything you will need to know.

 What Labiaplasty Can do.